 Senate Bill 259 aims to enhance the notification process regarding investigations of child abuse or neglect when a parent is a member of the U.S. armed forces or related reserve components.
 Under the proposed legislation, if a county department or licensed child welfare agency initiates an investigation concerning a child or unborn child and is aware that a parent is affiliated with the military, they are required to notify the appropriate authorities of the U.S. Department of Defense within 24 hours.
-The notice must include only the name and address of the child or expectant mother and confirm that an investigation has been initiated.
+The notice must include only the name and address of the child or expectant mother and the fact that an investigation has been initiated.

 Statutes affected: Bill Text: 48.981(7)(a)(intro.), 48.981